RenoKomarek/swarc-material/arc42/chapter6.md

 # Building Block View

-In this section, we present a comprehensive Building Block View illuminating the foundational components crucial to the development and functionality of Finstagram
+The Building Block View provides insight into the foundational components that are crucial to the development and functionality of Finstagram.

 ## Level 1
 ![alt text](images/level1finalnew.png)